 What if the section I want is full?

 Get on the waitlist by using WebAdvisor (look for the "Wait list" action when registering).
 If the wait list is full, keep checking back to try to get on it.
 If space becomes available and you are the next person on the wait list, you will receive an email letting you know that you are eligible to register in that section.

 Note that we said "eligible to register".
 We don't automatically register you when space opens up.
 Instead we notify you via email that you have three days from the time space becomes available to register.
 If you fail to register during this window, we will drop you from the waitlist.

 Who may waitlist for a class?

-> Anyone who has a valid email address on file may waitlist.
+Anyone who has a valid email address on file and is a current student may waitlist.
 This is important since this is how we notify students who are on the waitlist if space becomes available.
 You must also meet the prerequisites and not be wait listed for another section of the same class.

-> Can I sign up for multiple waitlist sections for the same course?
+Can I sign up for multiple waitlist sections for the same course?